mcascallares/jupiter/README.md

-# Jupiter Notebooks
+# Jupyter Notebooks

-Jupyter notebooks to get your hands on different technologies.
+Resources to get your hands on different technologies.

 ## Requirements